VNG-Realisatie/gemma-zaken/docs/_content/ontwikkelaars/guides.md

 To access the ZGW APIs you must be authorized.
 This could be done through a JSON Web Token ([JWT][jwt]) and the Autorisatiecomponent ([AC][ac]).
-The JWT includes authentication part (Client ID and Secret), AC specifies the rights for certain APIs and / or API resources.
+The JWT proves that an application is who it claims to be, while the AC specifies which authorizations are given for certain APIs and/or API resources. the rights for certain APIs and / or API resources.

 The JWT must be included to every request to the APIs.